RashidhaBegum/Bank-Loan-Case-Study/README.md

 ### How to Proceed :

-1.Database Creation :  Download the dataset provided for the project to get started.
+1.Data Collection :  Download the dataset provided for the project to get started.

 2.Perform Analysis :   Use Excel to analyze the dataset and extract relevant insights.